-The Kernohans have been living in their self-built 304sqft tiny house, known as “Beloved Cabin”, since December 2011.
-They currently reside on their small homestead in the woods of Georgia, where they have embraced solar energy, rain water collection, raise chickens, and grown their own vegetables and fruits.
-They are also the creators and owners of their towable 148sqft tiny house, the World-known “Tiny Firehouse – Station No. 9”, which is also their tribute home honoring firefighters Fin is a vegetarian and fitness expert, while John is the handyman of the property and an avid outdoorsman, where he fills the freezer with fresh game (much to Fin’s despair).
+John and Fin have been living in their self-built 304sqft tiny house, known as “Beloved Cabin”, since December 2011.
+They currently reside on their 16-acre homestead in the woods of Georgia, where they have embraced solar energy, rain water collection, raise chickens, and grow their own vegetables and fruits.
+They are also the creators and owners of their towable 148sqft tiny house, the World-known “Tiny Firehouse – Station No. 9”, which is also their tribute home honoring firefighters and emergency responders.
+Fin is a vegetarian and fitness expert, while John is the handyman of the property and an avid outdoorsman, where he fills the freezer with fresh game (much to Fin’s despair).

-After years of organizing not-for-profit outdoor concerts and festivals as fundraisers for students and college-bound homeschool students, as well as being a board member for an organization responsible for arguably the largest home-education convention in the country, John, along with Fin and United Tiny House Association board member Shorty Robbins, created the state-level Tiny House Festivals, including the now famous Georgia Tiny House Festivals (2016, 2017 & 2018), and the 60K+ attendee & 116 tiny structures Florida Tiny House Festivals (2016, 2017 & 2018); as well as record-breaking for-charity tiny house festivals in DC/Virginia, Louisiana, Massachusetts, New Jersey, and Tennessee… as well as the Nation-Wide & historic TINY HOUSES across AMERICA!
+After years of organizing not-for-profit outdoor concerts and festivals as fundraisers for students and college-bound homeschool students, as well as being a board member for an organization responsible for arguably the largest home-education convention in the country, John, along with Fin, created the for-charity Tiny House Festivals and Tiny LIVING Festivals; including the now famous Georgia Tiny House Festivals (2016, 2017, 2018 & 2019), and the 60K+ attendee & 116 tiny structures Florida Tiny House Festivals (2016, 2017, 2018 & 2019); as well as record-breaking for-charity tiny house festivals in California, DC/Virginia, Louisiana, Massachusetts, New Jersey, and Tennessee… as well as the Nation-Wide & historic TINY HOUSES across AMERICA!

-The Tiny House Festivals from the United Tiny House Association embrace all modalities of tiny living, whether they are professional-built tiny homes, private-owned tiny houses, DIY structures, ADUs, tree houses, skoolies (converted school buses), yurts, campers, gypsy wagons, or any other tiny structure someone calls home.
+The Tiny House Events from the United Tiny House Association embrace all modalities of tiny living, whether they are professional-built tiny homes, private-owned tiny houses, DIY structures, ADUs, tree houses, skoolies (converted school buses), yurts, campers, gypsy wagons, or any other tiny residences anyone calls home.

 Also, all tiny house lifestyles are encouraged and supported.
-These include, but are not limited to off-grid living, on-grid living, wilderness living, ADUs, and urban living.
+These include, but are not limited to off-grid living, on-grid living, wilderness living, ADUs, and both suburban & urban living.

-Additionally, the United Tiny House Association’s For-Charity Tiny House Festivals are designed to support local communities and charities, through the fundraising activities at its Tiny House Events and as a means of giving charities and non-profit organizations a platform to share with others.
-To date, the United Tiny House Association has given away and donated over $500K from the proceeds of their for-charity tiny house festivals.
+Additionally, the United Tiny House Association’s For-Charity Tiny House Events are designed to support local communities and charities, through the fundraising activities at its Tiny House Events and as a means of giving charities and non-profit organizations a platform to share with others.
+To date, the United Tiny House Association has given away and donated over $650K from the proceeds of their for-charity tiny house events.

-The United Tiny House Association, and its board members, speak at public events, meet with both local and National government officials, work with individuals one-on-one, and partner with other organizations in its efforts to bring both the tiny house community and those outside the tiny house community together in a common understanding of what being tiny is all about.
+The United Tiny House Association speaks at public events, meets with both local and National government officials, works with individuals one-on-one, and partners with other organizations in its efforts to bring both the tiny house community and those outside the tiny house community, together in a common understanding of what being tiny is all about.